 We are also commanded to love our neighbor as much as we love ourselves.
-Jesus spoke of a Samaritan who found an injured stranger, bathed his wounds, carried him to an inn, gave money for his care and told the inn-keeper that he would pay for his expenses.
-We call him the good Samaritan, but in reality he wasn’t “good” at all, he merely obeyed the basic command to love his neighbor as himself.
+Jesus spoke of a Samaritan who found an injured stranger, bathed his wounds, carried him to an inn, gave money for his care, and told the innkeeper that he would pay for his expenses.
+We call him the good Samaritan, but in reality, he wasn’t “good” at all, he merely obeyed the basic command to love his neighbor as himself.
 That is a picture of how God expects us to love our fellow human beings.
-We should love them as much as we love ourselves…whether they be friend or foe.
+We should love them as much as we love ourselves…whether they be friends or foes.

 Have you loved God with all your heart?
 Have you loved humanity as much as you love yourself?
 You be the judge.
 Will you be innocent or guilty on Judgment Day of breaking that Commandment?
 I’m not judging you—I’m asking you to judge yourself before the Day of Judgment.
 The sentence for breaking this Commandment is death.